webpro255/it-support-scripts/README.md

 # it-support-scripts
 A collection of Python and Bash scripts for various IT support tasks, including monitoring, user management, and more.

+Several scripts in this repository use positional parameters to accept arguments.
+Positional parameters are placeholders in the script that are replaced by actual values provided when the script is executed.
+This allows the scripts to be flexible and reusable for different inputs.

+### Positional Parameters

+- **$1**: Represents the first argument passed to the script.
+- **$2**: Represents the second argument passed to the script.
+- **$3**: Represents the third argument passed to the script, and so on.

 ## Scripts

 ### 1. Server Health Monitor